Geometric filtering effect in expanding Bose-Einstein condensate shells

 The problem is compelling because it parallels single-particle quantum mechanical motion in a spherically symmetric potential \cite{landau}: the angular momentum $l$ generates a centrifugal barrier $\propto l(l+1)/r^2$, repelling finite-$l$ modes from the origin.
 The interplay between radial motion and angular momentum underlies fundamental physical problems ranging from the hydrogen atom \cite{landau} to scattering \cite{landau, BransdenJoachain}, Efimov physics \cite{naidon2017, greene2017}, and nuclear reactions \cite{hippel1972}.
-The free expansion of shell-shaped gases at finite $l$, thus, provides the opportunity to observe the centrifugal dynamics in a many-body quantum system.
+The free expansion of shell-shaped gases at finite $l$ thus provides the opportunity to observe the centrifugal dynamics in a many-body quantum system.

 In this Letter, we investigate the free expansion of condensate shells prepared with an angular-dependent phase profile.
-Such a phase can be imprinted externally or arise from thermally-populated modes following a Bose-Einstein distribution.
+Such a phase can be imprinted externally or arise from thermally populated modes following a Bose-Einstein distribution.
 In both cases, as the shell expands toward the origin, the components with angular momentum $l>0$ experience the repulsive centrifugal potential $V_l(r) \propto l(l+1)/(2r^2)$.
 Consequently, while the $l=0$ condensate forms a central peak, higher-$l$ modes either bounce at a characteristic radial distance $r_l \propto \sqrt{l(l+1)}$ or convert into $l=0$ modes through the annihilation of the pair $(l,m)$, $(l,-m)$ into the $(l=0, m=0)$ state, where $m=-l,...,l$ denotes the angular momentum projection along the $z$ axis.

-The central density thus depends on the initial phase or on the thermal population, providing in the latter case a natural thermometer for 2D shells.
-Our results, obtained for realistic experimental parameters \cite{jia2022, huang2025}, are directly observable in heteronuclear bosonic mixture experiments \cite{derrico2019, cavicchioli2025} and reveal a dynamical geometric-filtering effect intrinsic to curved quantum gases.
+The central density thus depends on the initial phase or on the thermal population, providing in the latter case a {thermometry method} for two-dimensional (2D) shells.
+Our results, obtained for realistic experimental parameters \cite{jia2022, huang2025}, are directly observable in heteronuclear bosonic mixture experiments \cite{derrico2019, cavicchioli2025} and reveal a dynamical geometric filtering effect intrinsic to curved quantum gases.

 \paragraph{Model.--} We consider a system of $N$ bosons of mass $M$ confined in a harmonic spherical-surface trap of radius $R$ and frequency $\omega_0$, given by the potential $U(r)=\frac{1}{2}M\omega_0^2 (r-R)^2$.
-The system is described by the grand canonical Hamiltonian
+The system is described by the grand-canonical Hamiltonian